Geodego/data_engineering_azure/2-data_warehouses/6-Azure_tools_configuration.md

 ### Create a Synapse workspace

 - From Azure portal Home space click on `Create a resource`
-- There is a space for looking for resources: type 'azure synapse'
+- There is a space for looking for resources: type 'azure synapse', and select `Azure Synapse Analytics`
 - Check that the right resource has been selected and press `create`
 - That brings you to Azure Wizard for creating resources.
 At the top of the Wizard you see the steps you need to walk through (Basics, Security, Networking...). `Basics` and `Security` have a star in front of them indicating they are